Lethja/Newth/Watcom/README.md

 ## Requirements

-To build Newth with Watcom you will need the following:
+To build Newth with Watcom, you will need the following:

 - 80386 compatible machine or emulator
 - DOS 4.0+ operating system or emulator